 *MOST photographers will not release you a copy of the shoot.
 Many will sift through them and only show you the best of the best so you never see your mistakes (or theirs).
 Some will with the promise you do not post an unedited image on the net.

 Know your specs- Every model needs to know her height, weight, measurements clothing sizes.
-These should be updated about 2-3 times a year.
+These should be checked (updated when need be) about 2-3 times a year.